spacetelescope/crds/docs/crds_users_guide/source/installation.rst

    * numpy
    * astropy

 OPTIONAL: For executing the unit tests (runtests) add:

    * nose

 OPTIONAL: For running crds.certify to fully check CRDS rules/mapping files add:

    * Parsley-1.2
    * pyaml  (for certifying and using yaml references)
-   * pyasdf (for certifying and using ASDF references)
+   * asdf (for certifying and using ASDF references)

 OPTIONAL: For building documentation add:
    * docutils
    * sphinx
    * stsci.sphinxext

 Setting up your Environment
 ===========================

 CRDS is used in a number of different contexts and consequently is configurable.
 The defaults for CRDS are tuned for onsite use at STScI using operational references,  requiring little or no configuration onsite.
 Subsequent instructions are provided for setting up more personalized or offsite environments.